navargas/antigraph/README.md

 ## Docker

-*If you get an SSL error, you may need to run `update-ca-certificates`*

 ```bash
 docker login svl.cumulusrepo.com
 # Username should be "token" and password will be the API key you generate